 - Segregate – Separating incompatible duties that would create the potential for an undesirable action (e.g., separating check signing and invoice approval authority).

 - Supervise– Providing direction and oversight to ensure actions and tasks are carried out as designed (e.g., supervisor approving a batch before computer processing).

-It’s a mouthful, but Marks’ definition [and his detail] hits on all the right points, and emphasizes the most important point right in the top line.
-An internal control is a process of interlocking activities designed to support the policies and procedures.
+It’s a mouthful, but Marks’ definition [and his detail] hits on all the right points and emphasizes the most important point right in the top line.
+Internal control is a process of interlocking activities designed to support the policies and procedures.
 The rest is all correct, but more helps you to understand what a control does; his opening lines explain what an internal control is.

 It’s a process.
 It does something.

 That might be why people hesitate to define a control when Marks asks.
 Our brains hear “define a control” and instinctively envision a noun — a thing unto itself.
 In everyday language, we say sentences like, “This control isn’t working” or “We need stronger internal controls in our accounting process.”
 As if we could deliver an extra shipment of internal controls to the door of some weak business process, like relief workers air-dropping supplies onto a suffering population.

 That’s not what really happens, however.
 What really happens is that we adjust the weak business process to (ideally) make it stronger.
 If the process is particularly bad — one might even call it materially weak — we make multiple adjustments at once.